 '''

 headerTypeDeclaration

-: optAnnotations HEADER name '{' structFieldList '}'
+: optAnnotations HEADER name optTypeParameters '{' structFieldList '}'

 ;

 structFieldList

 : / empty /

 | structFieldList structField

 ;

-structField ;
+structField

+: optAnnotations typeRef name ';'

-structField ;
+;

+'''

 where each typeRef is restricted to a bit-string type (fixed or variable), a fixed-width signed integer type, a boolean type, or a struct that itself contains other struct fields, nested arbitrarily, as long as all of the "leaf" types are bit<W>, int<W>, a serializable enum, or a bool.
-If a bool is used inside a P4 header, all implementations encode the bool as a one bit long field.
-This declaration introduces a new identifier in the current scope; the type can be referred to using this identifier.
+If a bool is used inside a P4 header, all implementations encode the bool as a one bit long field, with the value 1 representing true and 0 representing false.

+A header declaration introduces a new identifier in the current scope; the type can be referred to using this identifier.
 A header is similar to a struct in C, containing all the specified fields.
 However, in addition, a header also contains a hidden Boolean "validity" field.
 When the "validity" bit is true we say that the "header is valid".
 When a local variable with a header type is declared, its "validity" bit is automatically set to false.
 The "validity" bit can be manipulated by using the header methods isValid(), setValid(), and setInvalid(), as described in Section 8.16.